neil-edelman/Void/readme.txt

 Player controls: left, right, up, space, F1 (fullscreen.) x -- report position, f -- framerate, p -- pause, 1 -- Gnuplot dump.

+The code is
+Pre-compiling resources into generated code needs POSIX.
+Type 'make' on a GNU system.
+They are free if you don't have them.

 You downloaded the source code and want to build?
 If you have a Mac, xCode tools, viz, gcc; MacOSX has native support for OpenGL1.1 and Glut-type functions are already included.
 Just type <make>,